sergioyahni/ML_Leninism/README.md

 # Leninism Dataset

 ## Objective:
-To create the most possibly complete collection of V.I.Lenin statements in English.
+Create a collection of V.I.Lenin statements in English for ML.

 ## Definitions
 * For the purposes of this dataset **a statement** will defined as a phrase written by Lenin and translated into english in order to be published under the name V.I.Lenin.